-- 3. In a Non-residential zone district, the accessory dwelling unit is allowed for the caretaker of the primary non-residential use and may be attached or detached. - 4-3(F)(6)(b) When an accessory dwelling unit is attached to a primary dwelling, only 1 dwelling unit entrance may face the front lot line. - 4-3(F)(6)(c) A detached accessory dwelling unit shall comply with any applicable provisions of Subsection 14-16-5-11(C)(4) (Accessory Buildings). - 4-3(F)(6)(d) In any Residential or Mixed-use zone district, a detached accessory dwelling unit shall be located behind the rear wall of a primary building.
-On corner lots, the accessory dwelling unit shall have the same minimum street side setback requirement as the primary building. - 4-3(F)(6)(e) Accessory dwelling units with a kitchen are prohibited in the R-1 zone district, with exceptions where they are allowed as permissive or conditional accessory uses in certain Center and Corridor areas and in certain small areas as specified below and as allowed pursuant to Subsection (f) below.
-Where allowed as a conditional accessory use, a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) is required. - Near Premium Transit and Main Street Areas Accessory dwelling units with a kitchen are a permissive accessory use within 1,320 feet (1⁄4 mile) of PT and MS areas.
-An accessory dwelling unit shall not exceed 750 square feet of gross floor area. - 2.
-Barelas CPO-1 Accessory dwelling units with a kitchen are a conditional accessory use in the Barelas - CPO-1. - Downtown Neighborhood Area CPO-3 Accessory dwelling units with a kitchen are a permissive accessory use in the Downtown Neighborhood Area CPO-3 if both of the following requirements are met. - The accessory dwelling unit shall not exceed 650 square feet of gross floor area.
-A garage or shed attached to an accessory dwelling unit shall not count toward this size limit. - A detached accessory dwelling unit shall not exceed the height of the primary dwelling or 18 feet, whichever is less. - 4.
-High Desert Small Area Accessory dwelling units with a kitchen are a permissive accessory use in the following mapped small area.
+4-3(F)(6)(h) The following small areas have special regulations for accessory Accessory dwelling units with a kitchen are prohibited in the R-1 zone district, with exceptions where they are allowed as permissive or conditional accessory uses in certain Center and Corridor areas and in certain small areas as specified below and as allowed pursuant to Subsection (f) below.
+Where allowed as a conditional accessory use, a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) is required.95 Near Premium Transit and Main Street Areas Accessory dwelling units with a kitchen are a permissive accessory use within 1,320 feet (1⁄4 mile) of PT and MS areas.
+An accessory dwelling unit shall not exceed 750 square feet of gross floor area.96 Barelas - CPO-1 Accessory dwelling units with a kitchen are a conditional accessory use in the Barelas - CPO-1.97 Downtown Neighborhood Area - CPO-3 Accessory dwelling units with a kitchen are a permissive accessory use in the Downtown Neighborhood Area - CPO-3 if both of the following requirements are met.
+An accessory dwelling unit shall not exceed 650 square feet of gross floor area.
+A garage or shed attached to an accessory dwelling unit shall not count toward this size limit.
+A detached accessory dwelling unit shall not exceed the height of the primary dwelling or 18 feet, whichever is less.
+4. High Desert Small Area Accessory dwelling units with a kitchen are a permissive accessory use in the following mapped small area.
 An accessory dwelling unit shall not exceed 750 square feet of gross floor area.
 A garage or shed attached to the accessory dwelling unit shall not count toward this size limit.